Dark Hedges, Northern Ireland: 8 Fascinating Facts You Didn’t Know

-The Dark Hedges in Northern Ireland is one of the country’s most photographed natural landmarks.
+The Dark Hedges, Northern Ireland is one of the country’s most photographed natural landmarks.
 Famous worldwide as the Kingsroad in Game of Thrones, this atmospheric avenue of intertwined beech trees draws thousands of visitors and photographers every year.
-Here are 8 unusual facts about the Dark Hedges that will change how you see this mystical road.
+Here are 8 unusual facts about the Dark Hedges, Northern Ireland that will change how you see this mystical road.

-1. The Dark Hedges Were Almost Cut Down
+1. The Dark Hedges, Northern Ireland Were Almost Cut Down

 In the 20th century, local authorities considered removing the Dark Hedges trees due to road safety and maintenance concerns.
 Luckily, the plan was abandoned, preserving one of Northern Ireland’s most iconic tourist attractions.